nextcloud/documentation/README.rst

 -------

 Contributing to the documentation requires a Github account.
-Make sure you are working in the correct branch for your version of ownCloud or client apps.
+Make sure you are working in the correct branch for your version of Nextcloud or client apps.
 If your edits pertain to multiple manual versions, be prepared to backport as needed.